BOLL7708/license-prototype/FOR-TESTING.md

 AI tells me to use a PAT, Personal Access Token.
 Maybe if this doesn't work...

 I forgot to push, please work now.

+Fix the AI bug with an AI fix, because I'm tired.